fernandoperigolo/nodejs-crud/README.md

 This is a tutorial to start with NodeJS.
 ========================================

 Sometimes, we are very scared to start using with a new technology.
 How it work?
-What i have to do first?
+What i need to do first?
 What is the right way?

 First of all, i need to say it is a tutorial to foment in you a desire to dive in NodeJS and go beyond.